 Aazam Irilian

-Capturing the undercurrent energy of what seems to be visible
+Capturing the undercurrent energy of what seems to be invisible

 Shana Nys Dambrot, art critic, curator and author